vmware-tanzu/velero/docs/gcp-config.md

 * (Optional) If you run the nginx example, in file `examples/nginx-app/with-pv.yaml`:

     * Replace `<YOUR_STORAGE_CLASS_NAME>` with `standard`.
 This is GCP's default `StorageClass` name.

+* (Optional, use only if you need to specify multiple volume snapshot locations) In `examples/gcp/10-deployment.yaml`:

+  * Uncomment the `--default-volume-snapshot-locations` and replace provider locations with the values for your environment.

 ## Start the server